Importance sampling for a simple Markovian intensity model using subsolutions: Subsolutions and associated sampling algorithms

-\end{theorem} The result together with the preceeding discussion states that, for $c>c_H$ and $y \in \partial D _z$, $\bar W = 2 \bar U ^{c,y}$ is a subsolution to the Isaacs equation \eqref{eq:IsaacsFinal} and in the one-dimensional setting $\bar W$ attains the maximal initial value $2U(0,0)$ if we choose $c,y$ appropriately.
-It follows that the corresponding choice of sampling distribution achieves asymptotic optimality; see Section \ref{sec:Performance} for a rigorous proof. \begin{remark} It is conjectured in \cite{DHN_2013} that the representation therein will hold for $d\geq 2$ as well.
-That is, if $c,y$ are chosen as in the second part of Theorem \ref{thm:subsol}, then $\bar U ^{c,y} (0,0) = U(0,0)$ for $d \geq2$ as well.
-This can be observed for specific cases but the method of proof in \cite{DHN_2013} does not yet cover higher dimensions.
+\end{theorem} The result together with the preceding discussion states that, for $c>c_H$ and $y \in \partial D _z$, $\bar W = 2 \bar U ^{c,\by}$ is a subsolution to the equation \eqref{eq:IsaacsFinal}.
+Moreover, in the case $d=1$, it states that $\bar W$ attains the maximal initial value $2U(0,0)$ if we choose $c$ appropriately.
+It follows that the corresponding choice of the sampling distribution achieves asymptotic optimality; see Section \ref{sec:IS} for a rigorous proof.

+It is important to point out that Theorem \ref{thm:subsol} and the results on performance (primarily Theorem \ref{thm:asymptOpt}) do not depend on the explicit form of the original jump intensity, described by $\lambda$.
+Rather, both hold for any Markovian birth process with the structure described in Section \ref{sec:Model}.
+However, the particular choice of $\lambda$ becomes crucial when computing the explicit change of measure for a specific model, which in the context of Theorem \ref{thm:subsol} amounts to computing the $\Mane$ potential.

 For $d=1$, $\partial D _z = \{ z \}$ and the $\Mane$ potential is precisely the function